ArduPilot/ardupilot_wiki/common/source/docs/common-esc-telemetry.rst

 Bi-directional DShot
 ====================

-Newer versions of BLHeli32 (32.7 and higher) and BLHeli_S (16.73 and higher) support returning motor RPM values over the DShot signal line.
+Newer versions of AM32, BLHeli32 (32.7 and higher), and BLHeli_S (16.73 and higher) support returning motor RPM values over the DShot signal line.
 Supporting bi-directional DShot requires exclusive use of one or more DMA channels and thus not all autopilots support it.
 Versions that support bi-directional DShot have this stated in their wiki pages, see :ref:`common-autopilots` for your autopilot.

 Some autopilots with IOMCUs can not only support Dshot on their "Main" outputs (see :ref:`common-dshot-escs` for setup and more information), but also bi-directional DShot on their first four outputs.
 Currently, this is limited only to Pixhawk6X/C autopilots.